Jollof Rice Recipe

 We usually serve Jollof with Chicken, Turkey, Beef, Goat Meat or Fish and sometimes with a side of fresh creamy Coleslaw.
-In Nigeria, a party such as a wedding ceremony or a naming ceremony is not complete without this meal.
+In west Africa, a party such as a wedding ceremony or a naming ceremony is not complete without this meal.
 It is a sure party pleaser.

 Now let’s get to the basics of cooking Jollof Rice

 When cooking Jellof rice, building a flavor base is very important.
 Don’t be in a haste to dump your ingredients in the pot otherwise, you will end up with what we call ”concoction”.
 Each step counts so try to do each of the steps in details.

 The inevitable foundation for building up the flavor in this meal is to start by sauteeing the Onions.
 This should take about 3 to 5 minutes.
 The next thing is to stir in the Tomato paste.
 This adds a deep and rich tomato flavor; I simply fry this for another 5 minutes or thereabouts.